smartlegionlab/smartpasslib/README.md

 ## What is news:

-smartpasslib 0.5.0 - new improved version of the library.
+smartpasslib 0.5.1 - new improved version of the library.

 > WARNING!
-This version is not backward compatible with previous versions.

-- Completely rewritten and improved code.
-- Simplified import.
+Warning!
+Due to changes made to improve security, old public keys will no longer work.
+They must be regenerated.
+> If you used a password manager such as (...), or any other based on ..., you must regenerate your smart passwords.

 - Fixed errors.
-- Added new password generator.
+- Improved security.

 ***